 The Senior Departmental Examination

-The writing of the comprehensive statement and the senior comprehensive exam are intended to be a moment of intellectual reflection.
-During the exam, students should be prepared to respond carefully to the written comments on their thesis by their adviser and second reader as well as discuss their comprehensive statement.
+The writing of the personal statement and the senior departmental exam are intended to be a moment of intellectual reflection.
+During the exam, students should be prepared to respond carefully to the written comments on their thesis by their adviser and second reader as well as discuss their personal statement.